-PureKit Replaces password hashing in a way making it impossible to run offline and online attacks.
+PureKit replaces password hashing in a way making it impossible to run offline and online attacks.
 You will not store user’s password hash in your database or any other.
-By interacting with PHE Service, a standalone cryptographic service in Virgil Cloud dedicated to implement PHE protocol, PureKit creates a unique user’s pure-record that is associated with the user password.
+By interacting with PHE Service, a standalone cryptographic service in Virgil Cloud dedicated to implement PHE protocol, PureKit creates a unique user’s PHE record associated with user's password.
 It is important to note that a user password is never transmitted to the PHE service in any form.

-Developers can store users' Pure Records and encryption keys in their infrastructure or on the Virgil Cloud.
+Developers can store users' password records and encryption keys in their infrastructure or on the Virgil Cloud.
 Neither Virgil PHE Service nor Keys Storage know users' passwords or their hashes, and can't get access to any encryption key.

 The Virgil PureKit makes implementing PHE’s advanced cryptography accessible to the average developer.
 Take a look at the Virgil Security's PHE Service Technical Paper for more information about the technical details.

 Virgil’s offering consists of a cloud service (PHE Service) plus open source SDKs (PureKit) which together implement the PHE protocol.